 Not only is the appearance of bunions bothersome, but so are the complications and side effects.
 Without treatment, bunions can lead to more troublesome conditions like bursitis and hammertoe.
 But the podiatrists at Complete Foot and Ankle offer orthotics, slings, and procedures to treat your bunions.
-Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; and Suneel Basra, DPM, FACFAS, know all the best bunion-busting strategies.
+Jacob Reinkraut, DPM, FACFAS; Michelle Suh, DPM, ABPM; Danny Gomez, DPM; and Edward Costa, DPM know all the best bunion-busting strategies.
 To eliminate your bunion, schedule an appointment online or over the phone at the Ridgewood or Garfield, New Jersey location.

 A bunion is a bony outgrowth that forms alongside the big toe.
 When the big toe bends in toward the other toes, the base joint pushes outward, forming a bump.

 The following factors put you at risk of developing bunions:

 Although bunions are usually harmless, they are unsightly and can leave you susceptible to more painful problems.
 For example, bunions can lead to bursitis, hammer toe, and metatarsalgia.